Sponsoring Your Sibling for a U.S. Green Card

 Because sibling petitions fall under the family fourth preference category (F4), waits can span 10–20+ years, depending on the petitioner’s country of origin.

-You typically need birth certificates showing a common parent, legal name change records if applicable, and other supporting documents to confirm sibling connection.
+You typically need birth certificates showing a common parent, legal name change records if applicable, and other supporting documents to confirm the sibling connection.

 Generally, no. Most sibling petitions require consular processing, meaning your sibling must apply from their country of residence.
 Adjustment of status is rarely available in these cases.